Skip to content

 Do you worry about school matters, friendships, free time or hobbies, the future, dating matters or other challenges that come with youth?
 With a special youth worker, you can share both joys and sorrows.
 Let's think together how to get through things.
 The target group of special youth work is young people from the age of 12.

 In addition to individual work, special youth work is also done in youth facilities, schools, and you can also come across a special youth worker in street work where young people move around.
 Special youth work also includes service guidance and counseling.
-The special youth worker belongs to the Anchor team of the Riihimäki Police Department.
+The special youth worker belongs to the team called Ankkuri of the Riihimäki Police Department.

 The special youth worker can be contacted by the young person, guardian, teacher, curator or anyone.
 Feel free to contact us!